MehbubRashid/tooltip-for-gravity-forms/README.txt

 == Description ==

 Add tooltips next to field labels very easily.
+**July 2021 Update: Now you can use shortcodes as tooltip content!**
 **Big Update: You can now use HTMLs in your tooltip and choose themes, animations, placements!**

 How to use: